-Traffic and left hand drive
+Traffic and left-hand drive

 When you rent a car in Malta, you give yourself the freedom of exploring this breathtaking country in your own time, and at your own pace.
-However, one has to keep in mind that due to Malta being previously a British colony, here they drive on the left hand side of the road.
+However, one has to keep in mind that due to Malta being previously a British colony, where they drive on the left-hand side of the road.
 Malta has no real highways, they have a few bypasses which are like mini highways and therefore, means that to get from a place to another, you are mostly in the centre of all the traffic.
 Most of the Maltese people do not use the indicators and often do not give the right of way.
-The simple route from Sliema to Cirkewwa (28 km) can become a journey of 45 minutes in a wrong time of the day.
+The simple route from Sliema to Cirkewwa (28 km) can become a journey of 45 minutes in the wrong time of the day.

-As general rule, you should always try to use alternative roads, especially during the mornings and after office hours due to high amount of traffic.
+As a general rule, you should always try to use alternative roads, especially during the mornings and after office hours due to high amount of traffic.